 It didn't take that long though, and my quest ended in the 2200Z hour with the following mW QSO's: 2211 WM4X, 2228 N2CJO, 2245 W4ISI.
 The last two came on 30 meters and the N2CJO was a solid 11 minute mW QSO via short skip from NJ.
 It could have gone a lot longer but CJO had to QRT to do some errands.

 So I achieved 3 of the 4 goals I set out for myself.
 They were achieved fairly easily for most of the month, but did require that flourish of activity on my part the last couple days.
-Basically it wasn't too much harder making a streak with mW power than with 5 watts of power.
-Now I've decided to continue my long-running main streak using the 930 mW instead of 5 watts.
-However I will use 5 watts if it becomes necessary some day, and will probably use 5 watts for any QSO's after getting the mW QSO for the day.
+Basically it wasn't too much harder making QSOs with mW power than with 5 watts.
+I decided to continue trying for a mW QSO each day following completion of the NAQCC challenge.
+That story is continued in the QRP Streaks pages in this QRP section.

-I've been dying to analyze the streak.
+I've been dying to analyze my challenge results.
 You know my penchant for statistics, I'm sure.
 So let's do that now.

-I'm mainly going to concentrate on the 49 non-contest mW QSO's in this analysis, eliminating the NAQCC sprint, CQWPX, and Hootowl mW QSO's.
+I'm mainly going to concentrate on the 49 non-contest mW QSO's in this analysis, eliminating the NAQCC sprint (which did count to make the challenge total 50), CQWPX, and Hootowl mW QSO's.
 I think that gives a better idea of how mW power works.
 Of those 49, 34 came in answer to my CQ, 1 as a tail-ender to one of my QSO's, and the other 14 I answered their CQ.
 I think that shows that you can have success calling CQ with milliwatt power.